Newton's method in practice: finding all roots of polynomials of degree one million efficiently: The Polynomials of Our Study

 \subsection{Centers of Hyperbolic Components of the Mandelbrot Set}

 The \emph{Mandelbrot set} $\M$ is defined as the set of all parameters $c\in\C$ for which the filled-in Julia set of $p_c(z):=z^2+c$ (that is the set of all $z\in\C$ for which the orbit under $p_c$ is bounded) is connected.
 Equivalently, $\M$ is the set of $c\in\C$ for which the orbit of $0$ is bounded under iteration of $p_c$ (note that $z=0$ is the unique critical point of $p_c$).
-It is an easy exercise to show that $\M\subset \ovl{D_2(0)}$, and also $\M\subset {D_{2}(-0.75)}$.
+It is an easy exercise to show that $\M\subset \ovl{D_2(0)}$, and also $\M\subset {D_{2}(-0.75)}$ (see the remark after Lemma~\ref{Lem:EscapeRadius}).
 The Mandelbrot set is shown in Figure~\ref{Fig:Mandelbrot}.

 If $p_c$ has an attracting periodic point, that is a $z\in\C$ with $p_c^{\circ n}(z)=z$ and $|(p_c^{\circ n})'(z)|<1$ for some period $n\in\N^+$, then $c$ is in a component of the interior of $\M$ called \emph{hyperbolic component}, and for all parameters $c$ within this hyperbolic component the maps $p_c$ have attracting periodic points of constant period.
 Conjecturally, every interior point of $\M$ is in a hyperbolic component (this famous conjecture is known as \emph{density of hyperbolicity in the quadratic family}, and by a classical theorem of Douady and Hubbard it follows from the conjecture of \emph{local connectivity of the Mandelbrot set} \cite{Orsay,MandelStruct}).